 Each grade is responsible for collecting items for a basket that will be used as a silent auction item.
 Each grade is assigned a theme for their basket and parents can either contribute items to go into the basket or money so that the basket subcommittee can purchase items for the basket.
 Information will be going home around the theme your child’s grade has for baskets.
-Basket items or donations will be due by 1/15.
 If you are contributing money or an item, they will go to your child’s teacher.

 What are the classroom art projects?